-Negotiation Interests and Positions
+Negotiation Positions vs. Interests

 Two men seated together in a building are at odds on whether to keep a window open or closed.
-Hearing this ongoing feud, a third person enquires about the dispute.
-One gentleman demands that the window be closed to avoid a draft.
+Hearing this feud, a third person asks about the dispute.
+One gentleman demands to close the window to avoid a draft.
 The second gentleman wants the window open for the fresh air.
 The third person then goes into the next room and opens a window.

 What We Need to Know

-- Negotiation Problem Solving: we seek to first start with an understanding of the problem and the obstacles which need to be overcome, together with fully understanding each others’ needs and interests.
+With negotiation problem-solving, we seek to first start with an understanding of the problem and the obstacles that need to be overcome, together with fully understanding the needs and interests behind each side’s position.
 The possibility of finding a solution is then greatly enhanced.